-Essentially, what I am presenting in these classes is the ancient culture of spiritual hospitality combined with the lifestyle of a perfect prasadarian.
-A Prasadarian is someone that only consumes the most pure food, devoid of all suffering, toxins, and negativity.
+A Prasadarian is someone who only consumes the most pure food, devoid of all suffering, toxins, and negativity.
 Prasadam is a Sanskrit word that means mercy, and specifically refers to food that has been prepared with loving intention and then offered in love to God.
 Naturally, such a gift of love must be physically and emotionally pure.

-Because food is the most basic necessity of life it behooves us to honor the blessing of having food on our table, and even more importantly making sure that everyone else has food as well.
-This can only happen when we genuinely feel compassion and respect for all living beings and it is this universal respect that is fundamental to a Food Yogi lifestyle.
+This can only happen when we genuinely feel compassion and respect for all living beings, and it is this universal respect that is fundamental to a Food Yogi lifestyle.
 A Food Yogi sees with equal vision, a dog, elephant, poor man, rich man, woman, child, bird, or insect, knowing well that all are equal in spiritual quality, although appearing externally different.
-The wisdom of equal vision is most naturally expressed in the sharing of food, simply because eating food is something we all have in common and no one should be denied.
+The wisdom of equal vision is most naturally expressed in the sharing of food, simply because eating food is something we all have in common, and no one should be denied.

-Food’s only purpose is to nourish the body, mind and soul.
-Food, therefore, should give us life, cleanse our body and uplift our spirit.
-Eating food should never be just about fueling the physical body, it should always be viewed as an expression of consciousness.
+Food’s only purpose is to nourish the body, mind, and soul.
+Food, therefore, should give us life, cleanse our bodies, and uplift our spirits.
+Eating food should never be just about fueling the physical body; it should always be viewed as an expression of consciousness.

-The journey of spiritual awakening begins with and ends with the tongue.
-Never underestimate the power of the plate or the power of the spoken word.
 What you put on your plate is as much a political statement as it is a mirror of who you really are.
 You can tell much about a person by what comes out of his mouth when he speaks and what he consumes as food.
 Food for Life founder Swami Prabhupada often gave the example of a dog on a throne.
 “If you throw a shoe, then the dog will leave his throne to chew the shoe,” he chuckled.
-Similarly, although an individual may claim to be enlightened or a great moralist, actions speak louder than words, and soon enough those actions will always reveal their true nature.
+Similarly, although an individual may claim to be enlightened or a great moralist, actions speak louder than words, and soon enough, those actions will always reveal their true nature.

 The Bible says: “The tongue that brings healing is a tree of life, but a deceitful tongue crushes the spirit.”